Kabir08/SWEBench-verified-mini/README.md

 If you use the [Inspect implementation](https://github.com/UKGovernmentBEIS/inspect_evals/tree/main/src/inspect_evals/swe_bench), you can merely switch the `dataset: str = "princeton-nlp/SWE-bench_Verified",` to `dataset: str = "MariusHobbhahn/swe-bench-verified-mini",` in the "swe_bench.py" file.

-SWEBench-verified-mini is a subset of SWEBench-verified that uses 50 instead of 500 datapoints, requires 5GB instead of 130GB of storage and has approximately the same distribution of performance, test pass rates and difficulty as the original dataset.
+SWEBench-verified-mini is a subset of SWEBench-verified that uses 50 instead of 500 datapoints, requires 5GB instead of 130GB of storage (only using django and sphinx environments) and has approximately the same distribution of performance, test pass rates and difficulty as the original dataset on 16 different models.

 We compare between four datasets:
 - **Full**: all 500 datapoints of SWEBench-verified